kirenz/ds-python/_sources/docs/data.md

 - [Simple solution for pandas](https://stackoverflow.com/questions/54971410/how-do-you-specify-a-pandas-dataframe-schema-structure-in-a-docstring/61041468#61041468)
 - [3rd party tool PandasSchema](https://multimeric.github.io/PandasSchema/)

+-->

 ## Anomaly detection

-Next, we need to identify missing values and anomalies in the data (with respect to a given schema).
+Next, we need to identify missing values and anomalies in the data.

 Note that we just gain insights and don't perform any data preprocessing during the phase of anomaly detection.
 We only need to decide how to deal with the issues we detect.
 All data transformations will be performed during feature engineering (with pipelines).